AndreMorais98/EspoCityLeague/README.md

 ## 🎯 Overview

-EspoCity League is a comprehensive football prediction platform where users can make predictions on UEFA matches and compete with friends.
+Espo City League is a comprehensive football prediction platform where users can make predictions on UEFA matches and compete with friends.
 The platform features real-time match updates, leaderboards, and an intuitive admin panel for match management.

 ### 🌟 Key Highlights